 - Make sure hands are warm to increase blood flow and raise chances of hemoglobin being within range.
-Consider purchased hand warmers if needed.
+Consider purchasing hand warmers if needed.

 - Some gentle stretching or walking to get the blood pumping prior to the donation is a good idea.

 - Use EFT, if needed, to relax the body and encourage blood flow.